mossericb/bianchi-maass-forms/README.md

 All final data included in the Thesis comes from this subdirectory.
 * **Computation Logs** - This contains terminal output from when the computations were run on the Andromeda Linux Cluster at Boston College.
 These are extremely verbose and long.
 This folder has its own README.
 * **Plotting** - This contains SageMath code files and a Jupyter Notebook with example code usage.
 There are also some animated GIFs of plots of Bianchi-Maass forms in this directory.

+If you wish to view the truly final data from this project, navigate to "Output/Tested, Hand Checked, and Final".